tmotl/Repetier-Firmware/README.md

 Upgraded the Firmware to the latest RF.01.37 (2017-01-20)

 _by Nibbels_:
-M3939 Pn Ex Iy Rm	- to messure a curve of your Filaments velocity over digits -> viscosity.
+M3939 Fn St1 Pt2 Ex Iy Rm	- to messure a curve of your Filaments velocity over digits -> viscosity.
 M3920 Sb - to go into or switch back from SilentMode (This will lower your Stepper-Current to another profile)

 _by Nibbels/Wessix_: